Valencia-oh/PKMN-Jade/README.md

 - Falinks, Volcarona, and Applin line Sprites are from Sage Deoxys
 - nuukiie made the Togekiss, Mamoswine, Wyrdeer, and Honchkrow spites plus the Poochyena, Breloom, Galvantula, Manectric, and Wingull lines
 - Maschiff and Mabosstiff use edited versions of Egg3ggEgg's sprites
+- Crystal Legacy Team for inspiration on some pokemon locations
-- Pokecrystal devs for making the code so easy to use and providing numerous incredibly helpful tutorials
+- Pokecrystal devs for making this posible, as well as the code so easy to use and providing numerous incredibly helpful tutorials